section-engineering-education/engineering-education/content/articles/boruta-algorithm/index.md

 ### Conclusion
 In this article, we learned the basics of the Boruta algorithm and its implementation in python.
 Boruta is a powerful feature selection method with application in almost all datasets.
 Although it might be time-consuming, especially when data reduction is performed on a large dataset, the financial output is reliable.

-To this point, we bring to an end this session, hoping this discussion has been easy and clear to understand.
+To this point, this session came to an end.
+I hope this discussion has been easy and clear to follow.
+You can access the main code [here](https://github.com/nelsonnrl/program-center/blob/main/boruta.py)

 Happy Learning.